LeChikito/Traduction/Forum/Règlement/en.md

 Abusive donations toward a player in any way (energy or items), or anything that allows an easier experience is against our way of playing.
 This is why it also is forbidden.

+Anything considered harmful may be subject to a sanction.
+Any behaviour may be punished, if the moderation deems it necessary.

 ****

 ⚙️ - Specific rules in Minecraft